D-Pyro/OrbisAFR/README.md

 OrbisAFR is a payload for edit in-game file easily.
 Add Skyrim mods, Minecraft texture or any other things without re-buid PKG !

-The principe is simple, all new (or remplaced) data is stocked in /data
+The principe is simple, all new (or replace) data is stocked in /data

 ## Example
 For example, i want to edit the intro of Black Ops 3